Bálint Magyar

 Bálint Magyar (born as János Magyar; 15 November 1952) is a Hungarian politician, who served as Minister of Education between 1996 and 1998 and between 2002 and 2006.
 He was a founding member of the Alliance of Free Democrats.

 His book Magyar polip – A posztkommunista maffiaállam (2013) describes modern Hungary as a mafia state.
 An English translation of the book, Post-Communist Mafia State: The Case of Hungary, was published in 2016.

 Family

 His paternal grandparents were the journalist Elek Magyar and Berta Kürthy, who was granddaughter of the 19th-century Hungarian prime minister Bertalan Szemere.
 His father is the writer and theatre manager Bálint Magyar Sr. His mother, Olga Siklós (b.
 Schwarcz), was born to a Jewish family in Kolozsvár.
-Bálint has a sister, Fruzsina who is the wife of Imre Mécs.
-Bálint Magyar's wife is Róza Hodosán, a former member of the National Assembly of Hungary.
+Bálint has a sister, Fruzsina who is married to Imre Mécs.
+Bálint Magyar's is married to Róza Hodosán, a former member of the National Assembly of Hungary.
 They have a daughter, Annamária.